-The EUMETSAT Data Store provides access to all EUMETSAT data through an online web interface, and through a suite of APIs, incorporating data tailoring capability.
+The pilot EUMETSAT Data Store provides access to all EUMETSAT data through an online web interface, and through a suite of APIs, incorporating data tailoring capability.

 The EUMETSAT Data Store (coming soon) provides users with a single point of access to a growing catalogue of EUMETSATs meteorological, climate and ocean data.
 Eventually, it will offer the full data catalogue, including near-real time and historic data and climate data records.

 Access to the store will be possible through a web user interface, and through a series of application programming interfaces (APIs).
 Products identified in the store can be combined with the functionality provided by the Data Tailor API, allowing for product customisation.
 The Data Store will allow users immediate access to the data, reducing delays.
 The Product Navigator will stay up to date with the latest data sets that are available for download.

 How to access the EUMETSAT Data Store

 The EUMETSAT data store interface will soon be available online.
 As well as the web interface pictured in Figure 1 (top right, click to expand), you will also be able to access the EUMETSAT Data Store using four different APIs that will support download using command line and Python options, the ability to search products based on collections and filter based on date, your region of interest, timeliness, and coverage.
 There will also be a subscription API that will notify you of new product availability.
 Training material, in the form of Jupyter Notebooks, will be available to help you learn about the EUMETSAT Data Store functionality.

 What data will be supported?